jonhz/Yonathan/content/post/getting-started/index.md

 title: Statement of Candidacy
 subtitle: "Welcome 👋 you can find my recent IFLA activity here. "
 date: 2020-12-13T00:00:00.000Z
-summary: You can find most of my IFLA activity here.
+summary: You can find some of my IFLA activity here.
 draft: false
 featured: false
 authors: